Code-Institute-Submissions/clicksnap/README.md

 __Contact Page__
 - __Links__
-  - Click _‘email’_ link - Opens email application with email address already filled out in the ‘Send To’ section (Not supported by all devices depending on device settings and available applications)
+  - Click _‘email’_ link - Opens email application with email address already filled out in the ‘Send To’ section
-  - Click _‘telephone’_ link - Depending on device these are the options its given: Opens call keypad/ Option to add to contacts/ Opens Skype/ Call this number from your phone/ Make a call from Facetime)
+  - Click _‘telephone’_ link - Opens an associated application or give an option to add to contacts

 - __Form__
   - Try to submit empty form - Text box alert appears on the _‘First Name’_ field: _"please fill in this field"_